Tim Patrick Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Tim Patrick Player Prop Bets for NFL Week 6 - Denver vs. Las Vegas

-Tim Patrick has player prop betting options available from sportsbooks before his next NFL game on Sunday at 4:25 PM ET airing on CBS.
-Patrick and the Denver Broncos (3-2) ready for an AFC West matchup in Week 6 with the Las Vegas Raiders (3-2) at Empower Field at Mile High in Denver, Colorado.
+Tim Patrick will have several player prop bet markets available when he takes to the field on Sunday at 4:25 PM ET live on CBS.
+AFC West rivals hit the field in Week 6 when Patrick and the Denver Broncos (3-2) meet the Las Vegas Raiders (3-2) at Empower Field at Mile High.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.